 Crafting a healing environment to put clients at ease

-I brought in small bits of furniture, lamps, and lots of plants to reduce the institutional feel of the provided office – and instead, create an environment that was warm, welcoming, and would put my clients at ease.
+At my first agency job, I brought in small bits of furniture, lamps, and lots of plants to reduce the institutional feel of the provided office – and instead, create an environment that was warm, welcoming, and would put my clients at ease.

 My hope was for clients to sense they were walking into a safe and nurturing space.
 From the beginning, clients have told me that they appreciated my efforts and that the office environment makes them feel more relaxed.